What Is Considered Bail Jumping?

 There is no legal requirement that mandates that the sentence for New York Bail Jumping be imposed consecutively to the sentence on the underlying charge.
 However, typically the District Attorney will ask that the two sentences run consecutively, meaning one after another.

-Contact Top Rated Bail Jumping Attorneys
+Contact Skilled Bail Jumping Attorneys